 "Too often, the child confuses 'I love' with 'I know' and suddenly 'I do not know' becomes 'I do not like.'
 Letting the child make their own choices, in terms of food, in a game-like way, can expand and diversify their taste buds."

 Taking cooking lessons or playing chef at home by making your own meals with an actual culinary workshop will let you take charge of your children's health, teach you more about nutrition, and will help their:

 - Future aging processes (cognitive dispositions, maintenance of muscle mass, fight against diseases)

-Nutritional studies conducted by French National Institute of Health and Medical Research prove the benefits of a good diet on health:
+Nutritional studies conducted by the French National Institute of Health and Medical Research prove the benefits of a good diet on health:

-- Have 3 dairy products a day
+- Have three dairy products a day

 - Have a carbohydrate at every meal (pasta, rice, wheat, barley, oats, rye, legumes such as lentils, peas, beans, cereals)

-- Eat fish, meat or eggs once or twice a day
+- Eat fish, meat, or eggs once or twice a day

 - Limit fat and products high in sugar or salt